syukranDev/arba_post_crud/README.md

 A CRUD application for managing posts and comments

 Live can be seen here if you wish to skip the hassle setup below: https://arba-post-crud.onrender.com/
+Note: Let me know if the link is down & I will restart server, this is due server provider will slow down the server due to inactivity.

 ## Installation